Avg: 3.8 from 6 votes

 Pitch 8, The Headwall, 5.12-

 Climb up easy ground to a small ledge with lots of orange lichen below the steep section of the headwall.
 Off the ledge move right and follow a series of underclings leading to a delicate traverse left.
 After traversing left move back up and right and fire a final crux lip encounter on amazing pockets, crimps, and chert features.
-Enjoy the last long stretch of easy glory climbing to a two bolt anchor on the right side of the ledge at the top of the headwall.
+Enjoy the last long stretch of easy (and a bit spicy) glory climbing to a bolted anchor on the right side of the ledge at the top of the headwall.
 Runner things well, a long pitch!

 To summit, walk to the top of the headwall feature and follow a thin ridge that curves south east for about 80 feet or so that eventually deposits you at the top of the fourth class escape gully.
 To summit Ross Peak follow the trail that leads right around the backside of the headwall, to descend follow the trail left down the east ridge of Ross.